Jay and the Americans: Split

-Sale of the band name and "reunion"
+Sale of the band name and "reunion" (2006-present)

 In 2006, Jay Black filed for bankruptcy due to gambling debts, and his ownership of the name "Jay & The Americans" was sold by the bankruptcy trustee to Sandy Deanne (Yaguda), Black's former bandmate and original member of Jay & The Americans, for $100,000.
 With the name purchase, former members Deanne, Howard Kane, and Marty Sanders reunited, and recruited a sound-alike singer from Chicago, coincidentally nicknamed "Jay."
+Reincke was formerly a carpet company employee who, according to Yaguda, had sung in a Jay and the Americans tribute act for 30 years and was another bidder in the auction for the rights to the group's name.
 Thus, John "Jay" Reincke became the third "Jay" and the band returned to playing both national and international music venues.
-Their show covers the history of Jay and The Americans, acknowledging all three Jays and featuring all of the top hits in their original arrangements.
+Since reuniting, the band performs an "average [of] between forty-five and sixty shows per year" in the U.S., Canada, and the Caribbean, according to Rick van Horn, a former contributor to Modern Drummer magazine, who has been the band's touring drummer since 2008 (and who has since become the group's manager and road manager).

+In 2009, the reunited group released a new single, the Christmas song "Christmas in America".
+In 2010, they released two studio albums, 'Til The End of Time and Sweeter Than Wine, their first (studio albums) since 1970.
+Another studio album, Keepin' the Music Alive, followed in 2011.
+They released their most recent studio album, titled 45 RPM, in 2015.

-Until 2017, David Blatt continued to tour under his stage name, "Jay Black".
+Until 2017, David Blatt continued to tour under his stage name, "Jay Black," primarily in the "tri-state area" and Florida.
 In a 2014 interview, he announced that he had Alzheimer's; he continued to perform until 2017.

-Kenny Vance is currently the lead singer of Kenny Vance and the Planotones, a neo-doo wop band that he formed in the 1970s.
+Kenny Vance is currently the lead singer of Kenny Vance and the Planotones, a neo-doo wop band that he formed in the 1970s (who are best known for their song "Looking for an Echo").
+Vance did not rejoin the group when they reunited in 2006.

 After leaving the group, John Traynor recorded a handful of songs on the Coral label, including "I Rise, I Fall" in 1964.
 None were hits, but "I Rise, I Fall" became a minor hit for Johnny Tillotson.
 The label billed Traynor as "JAY formerly of Jay and the Americans."
 Traynor toured with Jay Siegel's Tokens until shortly before his death on January 2, 2014.

-Black died on October 22, 2021.
-In a statement, Jay and the Americans acknowledged that Black and the rest of the group had experienced "very contentious times" but that they respected the success that they achieved with Black as their lead singer.
+Black died on October 22, 2021, from complications of pneumonia and dementia.
+In a statement, Jay and the Americans acknowledged that Black and the rest of the group had experienced "both wonderful and very contentious times" but that they respected the success that they achieved with Black as their lead singer.